Prefer to save or print this information and take it with you? Download the ebook version.

 Match Smart Ad Strategy With Great Product Offerings

 Advertising on Walmart is most successful when it’s attached to great products with well-developed product listings.
-Product titles, photos, accurate and thorough product descriptions, and all the information a shopper needs to make an informed choice should be present.
+Product titles, photos, accurate and thorough product descriptions, product specifications, and all the information a shopper needs to make an informed choice should be present.
 Also pay attention to delivery times, prices, and reviews, all of which shoppers take into account when making decisions.
 Finally, products must be correctly categorized on Walmart for ads to actually appear.

 It works like this: